amazon-science/chronos-forecasting/scripts/README.md

     The output and checkpoints will be saved in `output/run_{id}/`.
 > [!TIP]
 > If the initial training step is too slow, you might want to change the `shuffle_buffer_length` and/or set `torch_compile` to `false`.
-- (Optional) You can automatically push your fine-tuned model to HuggingFace🤗 Hub by setting `--hf-hub-model-name <fine-tuned-model-name>`.
+- (Optional) Once trained, you can easily push your fine-tuned model to HuggingFace🤗 Hub.
 Before that, do not forget to [create an access token](https://huggingface.co/settings/tokens) with **write permissions** and put it in `~/.cache/huggingface/token`.
-Here's a sample command that will save a fine-tuned model on HuggingFace🤗 Hub at `<your_hf_username>/chronos-t5-small-fine-tuned`.
+Here's a snipped that will push a fine-tuned model to HuggingFace🤗 Hub at `<your_hf_username>/chronos-t5-small-fine-tuned`.
-    ```sh
-    CUDA_VISIBLE_DEVICES=0 python training/train.py --config /path/to/modified/config.yaml \
-        --model-id amazon/chronos-t5-small \
-        --no-random-init \
-        --max-steps 1000 \
-        --hf-hub-model-name chronos-t5-small-fine-tuned
+    ```py
+    from chronos import ChronosPipeline

+    pipeline = ChronosPipeline.from_pretrained("/path/to/fine-tuned/model/ckpt/dir/")
+    pipeline.model.model.push_to_hub("chronos-t5-small-fine-tuned")
     ```